-In this matter, the arbitration proceedings commenced on November 07, 2019.
-The request for submission of a response with a complete set of documents was sent to the Respondent on November 07, 2019 through electronic mail.
-The complete set of documents was sent to the Respondent through courier as well by the National Internet Exchange of India.
-The last date to submit a response was November 22, 2019.
-The Respondent did not file a response or request for an extension.
+In this matter, the arbitration proceedings commenced on March05, 2020.
+The request for submission of a response with a complete set of documents was sent to the Respondent on March05, 2020through electronic mail.
+The complete set of documents was sent to the

+Respondentthrough courier as well by the National Internet Exchange of India.
+The last date to submit a response was March27, 2020.
+Thereafter, on 03 April, 2020, the Respondent was provided an extension to submit its response by April 21, 2020.
+This extension was granted suo moto by the Panel in light of the disruptions caused globally due to the COVID-19 pandemic.
+The Respondent did not file a response despite the extension.